sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 ### Option B — UTMStack as central SIEM/SOAR

 UTMStack explicitly maps to compliance frameworks (CMMC, HIPAA, SOC 2, ISO 27001, PCI), does real-time correlation, and has integrated LLM-based alert analysis.
-You'd forward logs from Wazuh (HIDS telemetry) and Security Onion (network telemetry) into UTMStack for centralized correlation and compliance reporting.
+We'd forward logs from Wazuh (HIDS telemetry) and Security Onion (network telemetry) into UTMStack for centralized correlation and compliance reporting.

 Option B (UTMStack as the central hub) gives you the best compliance story, while Option A (Wazuh-centered) gives you the deepest endpoint visibility.